cis-ash/MM-Bundle-Launcher/README.md

 | link/pdf/html/other file | Sends a URI to open to the OS<br />OS.shell_open(file_to_run) |
 | gameboy rom              | Asks OS to run the emulator with the provided ROM as an argument<br />OS.execute("GB Emulator\\bgb.exe", ["-rom", file_to_run], false) |

+> current implementation of console emulation is not good, this will be fixed in the nearest future.

 ## Emulating other consoles